 It was apparent, even in the mid-90s, that new digital forms of distribution and communication were destined to have an immense impact on the future of newspapers.
 So a large part of my editorship was preoccupied with making sure that the Guardian would having a thriving digital incarnation, while also maintaining the print edition.

-The international readership grew and what was the 9th biggest paper in the UK had, by the time I left, become the largest serious English language newspaper in the world.
-The Guardian is now read by more than 8m unique browsers a day.
+The international readership grew and what had been the 9th biggest paper in the UK had, by the time I left, become the largest serious English language newspaper in the world.
+The Guardian was being read by more than 8m unique browsers a day.

 The paper also won a global reputation for its investigative reporting, culminating in the Wikileaks, phone hacking and Snowden revelations.
 The last story won the Guardian a Pulitzer Prize for public service journalism.
 In late 2014 the Fellows of LMH elected me to be their Principal, succeeding Dame Frances Lannon, starting in October 2015.